Skurks/Skurks/README.md

 * Please DO share an agenda & any background reading/context with the invite.
 If there's no agenda, I'll decline.
 * I do my best to NOT ping/message folks over the weekend unless they've reached out first.

-Hit me up in whatever medium you'd like (but I do have ALL my notifications on silent).
-I strive for a 24-hr SLA.
-If it's crazy urgent, double-ring me on the phone and you'll get a call back within 5 mins.

 ## My Current OKRs (as of Jan 2024)

 Objective | Timeline | Key-Result